microsoftgraph/MSGraph-SDK-Code-Generator/README.md

 1. Build the solution in Visual Studio.
 2. Go to the `src\T4TemplateWriter\bin\debug` folder to find all compiled components.
 3. In that folder, modify `.config\TemplateWriterSettings.json` to specify your template mapping see [Template Writer Settings](##Template-Writer-Settings) for more details.
-4. Open a command prompt as administrator in the same folder and run `Vipr.exe <path-or-url-to-metdata> --writer="Vipr.T4TemplateWriter"`.
+4. Open a command prompt as administrator in the same folder and run `Vipr.exe <path-or-url-to-metadata> --writer="Graph.ODataTemplateWriter"`.

 By default, output source code will be put in a folder named "output" next to the Vipr executable.

 ## Template Writer Settings
 ### Available Languages

-There are 4 languages to choose from at the moment.
+There are four languages to choose from at the moment.
 Java, ObjC, CSharp, and Python.
 Specify which language you want to generate in the `TargetLanguage` setting.

 ### Templates
 You must specify a template directory under the `TemplatesDirectory` Settings.
 The directory can be a full path or relative to the running directory.
 The directory must contain a sub directory for each platform you want to generate code for.
 See the Templates directory for an example.